jurajbujdoso/web-888-tips/ssh/Readme.md

 #By default, host key is regenerated every reboot.
 You can use the following command to store the change to sd-card.
 ```

-If you do not seve your static key, you would be notify that key change after each reboot.
+If you do not save your static key, you would be notify that key change after each reboot.

 ```
 #vi .ssh/config